 Bicycle Stand Tip:

-– When heading to the next closest area (#4 the Moo Moo Dome) walk towards the end of the bicycle stand, past the mini F1 track.
+– When heading to the next area (#4 the Moo Moo Dome) walk toward the end of the bicycle stand, past the mini F1 track.
 If you walk out from where you entered, you will walk up and down a hill just to end up at the far end of the bicycle stand.

 Milking the cow is a popular activity (Weekends only).
-If you want to participate go early morning, head to the Moo Moo area and get a ticket for the morning or afternoon session.
+If you want to participate go early in the morning, head to the Moo Moo area and get a ticket for the morning or afternoon session.
 They have a time stamp for when you can milk the cows.
 Tickets are limited.

 Just across from it is a small playground with a short rolling pin slide and play structures.
 One area is partitioned off for toddlers.

-The kodomo no kuni pool is open July 18 – Aug 31.
+The Kodomo no Kuni pool is open July 18 – Aug 31.